svgeesus/EuroMPE/performance-dac.md

 DAC is not trimmable without external conditioning circuitry.

-Long term drift (Fig.7) inside ±100ppm/2k hours
+Long term drift (Fig.7) inside ±500μV (±100ppm) /2k hours

 ## Line regulation

 10μV/V is fine here

+"The power applied to AVDD should be well-regulated and low noise.
+Switching power supplies and dc/dc converters often have high-frequency glitches or spikes riding on the output voltage.
+In addition, digital components can create similar high-frequency spikes as their internal logic switches states.
+This noise can easily couple into the DAC output voltage through various paths between the power connections an analog output"

 ## Load

-10μV/mA
+30μV/mA (sourcing)

-Internally buffered, but poor load regulation when sinking current; will need external buffer to protect from modular environment (like getting 12V plugged into an output by mistake) and to give current drive.
+Internally buffered, but poor load regulation; will need external buffer to protect from modular environment (like getting 12V plugged into an output by mistake) and to give current drive.

+## Support circuitry

+1μF supply bypass cap on AVdd.
+Optional 150nF cap for lower noise on Vref (likely not needed).
+"a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended"

 ## Output conditioning

-3mV offset on TL074 is not significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.
+3mV offset on TL074 is not that significant, though if an inexpensive alternative op-amp is better (1mV or less, does not need to be high precision) use that.

 Consider LT1214 (100μV, $5.85 quad, PDIP-14 or SOIC-14) or OPA4172 (200μV, $3.82 quad, SOIC-14) as non-inverting output buffers.
 Use innie current limiting resistor.
 Maybe time to try a SMD board design?

+Bipolar peration is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.

 ## Fading (all voice 'attenuators')